Omegapy/My-Academics-Portfolio/Portfolio Projects/README.md

 •	Final program: Create a final program that meets the requirements outlined below.

 Final Program Requirements
-Create a home inventory class that will be used by a national builder to maintain inventory of available houses in the country.
+Create a home inventory class that will be used by a national builder to maintain an inventory of available houses in the country.
 The following attributes should be present in your home class:

 •	private int square_feet
 •	private string address